Accra Travel Guide

 Jamestown is the oldest part of Accra, and is a busy harbour and fishing centre.
 The best time to visit is early in the morning, when small fishing boats bring in the day's catch.
 After that, visitors can explore old buildings such as the lighthouse, customs house, and the old colonial fort.

-For a relaxing day spent enjoying the Ghanaian sunshine, the most popular destination in Accra is Labadi Beach.
+Labadi Beach is the most popular destination in Accra.
 The short stretch of sand is situated between two luxury hotels, and offers swimming and sunbathing, and local entrepreneurs provide everything from food and souvenirs to pony rides and dancing shows.
 A small entrance fee is charged for the beach, and a slightly higher rate includes access to the pool and sauna at La Palm Royal Beach Hotel.